Egg maturation and growth depend on woman’s age and general health, as well as on flow of nutrients to the ovaries.

 1. Prenatal vitamin.
 Take a good one that will cover the entire group of B-vitamins.
 Prenatal supplements of known brands include 800µg folate, such as this one.
 Folate alone can almost eliminate your baby’s risk of developing several neurological defects.

-2. I keep writing about CoQ10 all over the blog, so if you don’t want to read all the articles about CoQ10 and what it exactly does and what the differences between the ubiquinol and the ubiquinone form of CoQ10 are, please at least read this article here.
-One very good CoQ10 supplement you can find here.
-And especially if you are 40 or above and trying to get pregnant, your eggs need more CoQ10 to get enough energy and function properly.
+2. I keep writing about CoQ10 all over my blog, so if you don’t want to read all the articles about CoQ10 and what it exactly does and what the differences between the ubiquinol and the ubiquinone form of CoQ10 are, please at least read this article here.

 3. Have your vitamin D level checked.
-The metabolite which you need to check in the lab is called 25(OH)2 vitamin D (pronounced “25-hydroxy vitamin D”).
+The metabolite which you need to check in the lab is called 25(OH)2 vitamin D (pronounced “25-dihydroxy vitamin D”).

 4. Take extra Omega 3 by taking a fish oil supplement (guaranteed to contain zero mercury or PCB’s such as this one).